 Sponsor.
 Representative for Alabama's 2nd congressional district.
 Republican.

 Length: 6 pages

-This bill was introduced on March 8, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 8, 2007, in a previous session of Congress, but it did not receive a vote.

 Mar 2, 2006

 This activity took place on a related bill, H.R.
 4864 (109th).